southzax/hihr-ops-dashboard/README.md

 - Paycor can authenticate through API app in Developer Portal.
 Generates access token using refresh token from .env, lists employee identifying data and pay rate history
 - Raw employee data and pay rate history is saved in data/raw/paycor/
-- Payrate data is cleaned and transformed to DataFram and dimension tables are built.
+- Payrate data is cleaned and transformed to DataFrame and dimension tables are built.
     Transformed data is saved in csv and parquet formats in data/processed/paycor
+- Processed data is unified, using immutable keys to connect Paycor users with Clockify users.

 TODO:
 - Standardize module structure and function naming conventions across the ETL pipeline